 This input electrical energy aspect is computed in watt seconds, like this:

 The "power" of a flash (actually it is energy) is rated in watt seconds (not watts).
 Studio flash are rated as watt seconds.
 Speedlights use Guide Number, but a regular size fully powered speedlight will typically be near about 75 watt seconds.
-Smaller ones a bit less, and studio lights can be much larger.
-For flash, watt seconds is computed as 1/2 CV², where C is flash capacitor capacitance, in farads, and V is the charge voltage of the capacitor (the electrical input energy).
-A Nikon SB-800 flash uses a 1400 ufd capacitor at 325 volts, which computes 73.9 watt seconds of energy.
+Smaller units a bit less, and studio lights are usually much larger.
+For flash, watt seconds is computed as 1/2 CV², where C is flash capacitor capacitance, in farads, and V is the charge voltage of the capacitor.
+Watt seconds is the electrical input energy (not the light output energy).
+A Nikon SB-800 flash uses a 1400 ufd capacitor charged to 325 volts, which computes 73.9 watt seconds of energy.
 And if comparable reflectors are used (same angular coverage), it also compares that way to a studio flash.

 Watt seconds is not a measure of the light output (which can be measured in lumens), it only measures the electrical energy input.
 Then efficiency at making light is a variable affecting output.
 Flash and CFL bulbs are relatively high efficiency, incandescent bulbs are lower efficiency.

 Continuous light... can run all day, but the light can only be useful to camera exposure for the duration while the shutter is open.

 If a one second shutter, then 150 watts x 1 second = 150 watt seconds of electrical energy.

 If a 1/200 second shutter, then 150 watts x 1/200 second = 0.75 watt seconds.